All contracts have different elements to them but there are a few key pointers that every consulting work contracts should have.

 Key Elements of a Consulting Agreement or Contract

 It is essential that all consulting agreements have the names of all involved, important dates and signatures and the specific substance of the agreement.
-Work agreement should address some common issues;
+Consulting work contracts should address some common issues;

 The Extent of the Work